-Following The Success Of ‘Making A Murderer’ Netflix To Release New True Crime Series, ‘The Staircase’
+Following The Success Of ‘Making A Murderer,’ Netflix To Release New True Crime Series, ‘The Staircase’

 These days, Netflix seems to be the place to go to get your true crime murder-mystery fix.

-With past hits like Making A Murderer, Evil Genius, and The Keepers, fans have gotten absolutely hooked on anything and everything crime related and The Staircase is sure to be your next Netflix obsession.
+With past hits like Making A Murderer, Evil Genius, and The Keepers, fans have gotten absolutely hooked on anything and everything crime related, and The Staircase is sure to be your next Netflix obsession.
 According to Pop Sugar, the show digs up an old crime that dates back to 2001.
 Some may recall the sensational trial and conviction of crime author Michael Peterson for the murder of his wife Kathleen Peterson.

 Kathleen was murdered in 2001 at the couple’s home in North Carolina.
 On the day of her death, a call came into police from her husband, Michael Peterson, saying that his wife had fallen down the stairs and she needed medical assistance.
 Michael and Kathleen were the only ones who were home at the time of the incident, making many believe that Peterson was to blame.

 During the 2003 trail, forensic scientists revealed that Kathleen’s cause of death was blunt force trauma to the head, further pointing the finger at her husband, who is believed to have murdered her with a weapon.
-Another murder case of Peterson family-friend, Elizabeth Ratliff, was also brought up during the trial as she died a similar way after being found dead at the bottom of the staircase two decades before Kathleen’s death.
-The prosecutors also pinned this crime on Michael and he was eventually found guilty and sentenced to life in prison.
+Another murder case of Peterson family friend Elizabeth Ratliff was also brought up during the trial as she died a similar way after being found dead at the bottom of the staircase two decades before Kathleen’s death.
+The prosecutors also pinned this crime on Michael, and he was eventually found guilty and sentenced to life in prison.

 Everyone has an opinion—no one agrees.
 The Staircase streams June 8, only on @Netflix. pic.twitter.com/OFf5sL9FTf